-CHENNAI, INDIA – Last week, a group of survivor leaders in the Released Bonded Laborers’ Association (RBLA) helped authorities free 11 people from an abusive wood-cutting business, including an 11-year-old boy who had been forced to work alongside the adults.
+CHENNAI, INDIA – Last week, a group of survivor leaders in the Released Bonded Labourers’ Association (RBLA) helped authorities free 11 people from an abusive wood-cutting business, including an 11-year-old boy who had been forced to work alongside the adults.

 These victims had been trafficked from the Irula community, a tribal ethnic group living in Tamil Nadu.
 A man from their own community recruited them for good jobs at a wood-cutting business in the neighbouring state of Andhra Pradesh and even offered a payment advance of 5,000 rupees (about $65 USD) to entice them to move.